Wallasea Island: History

-The name is said to derive from Old English "wala" meaning "foreigner" and the name is tautological.
+The name is said to derive from Old English "wala" meaning "foreigner" and the suffix -ey, meaning island.
 Almost nothing is known about the early history of Wallasea.
 At the end of the last ice age it was almost certainly dry land like most of the North Sea basin.
 Rising sea levels are thought to have deposited the silt and sand which (together with older clays) underlie the island's soil.
 Several archaeological features have been recorded on the south and east edges of the island, these are the "red hills" typical of the Roman period and were probably relics of a process of extraction of salt from sea water.

 Thirteenth-century records mention several places on Wallasea such as Lower Barn and Sherwoods.
 It is likely that Wallasea was used for grazing at that time and there may have been some arable land too.
 The origins of the various farms is unclear, though it is known there was a farmhouse at Grapnells as far back as 1546.
 Saxton's map of 1576 shows that creeks divided Wallasea into three separate islands, and this is confirmed by Camden's description of 1551.

 In the 15th century these lands were drained by Dutch settlers for agricultural use with the construction of the original sea wall.
 The population of Wallasea was at its highest in the mid to late 19th century.
 In 1875 there were 135 inhabitants and there were 13 houses.
 A school was opened in 1879 and lasted for 20 years.
 Import of cheap American wheat resulted in an agricultural depression starting in 1875.
 Most of the island's population left and Wallasea reverted to pasture.

 Much of the island was ploughed up during the First World War when the import of grain was made more difficult by German U-boats.
 Bumper crops of wheat were grown in this period.
 The island was also under the plough in the Second World War.

 Over the centuries Wallasea has been flooded in a number of storms.
 The most catastrophic inundation was in 1953 after which large sections of sea wall had to be rebuilt.
 The eastern end of the island was one of the last places in the UK to be drained of floodwater.
 The storm swept away the Tyle House, sometimes known as the Devil's House, which according to legend was the abode of a demon.